aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 In Aspose.Words you can apply a table style by using any of the Table.Style, Table.StyleIdentifier and Table.StyleName properties.You can also choose which features of the table style to apply, for example, first column, last column, banded rows.
 These are listed under the TableStyleOptions enumeration and are applied by using Table.StyleOptions property.
 The TableStyleOptions enumeration allows a bitwise combination of these features.
 The following code example shows how to build a new table with a table style applied.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Tables-ApplyStyle-BuildTableWithStyle.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-ApplyStyle-BuildTableWithStyle.cpp" >}}

 Aspose.Words also provides a method to take formatting found on a table style and expands it onto the rows and cells of the table as direct formatting.
 Test combine formatting with table style and cell style.
 This method will not override any other formatting that is already applied to the table through a row or cell format.

 The following code example shows how to expand the formatting from styles onto the rows and cells of the table as direct formatting.
 You can download the template file of this example from here.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Tables-ApplyStyle-ExpandFormattingOnCellsAndRowFromStyle.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-ApplyStyle-ExpandFormattingOnCellsAndRowFromStyle.cpp" >}}

 ## Get Distance between Table and Surrounding Text

 The following code example shows how to get the distance between the table and its surrounding text.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Tables-ApplyFormatting-GetDistancebetweenTableSurroundingText.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-ApplyFormatting-GetDistancebetweenTableSurroundingText.cpp" >}}

 ## Table Position